miguelmoncada/short-test-clean/README.md

 - Also, you can check your short code in this route: http://localhost:3000/short-code/"short_code"

-- To add anew URL, go to: http://localhost:3000/new-url
+- To add a new URL, go to: http://localhost:3000/new-url